rse/vdon-call/README.md

-**VDON Call** is a [WebRTC](https://en.wikipedia.org/wiki/WebRTC)/[NDI](https://ndi.tv)-based remote caller ingest solution for live video productions, based on the two swiss army knifes in their field: the awesome, low-latency, P2P-based video streaming facility [VDO.Ninja](https://vdo.ninja), and the awesome, ultra-flexible video mixing software [OBS Studio](https://obsproject.com).
-An instance of the landing page, the corresponding URL trampoline, of **VDON Call** is publically available under the meaningful name URL [caller.studio](https://caller.studio) (*caller of the studio*).
+**VDON Call** is a [WebRTC](https://en.wikipedia.org/wiki/WebRTC)/[NDI](https://ndi.tv)-based remote caller ingest solution for live video productions, based on the two Swiss army knives in their field: the awesome, low-latency, P2P-based video streaming facility [VDO.Ninja](https://vdo.ninja), and the awesome, ultra-flexible video mixing software [OBS Studio](https://obsproject.com).
+An instance of the landing page, the corresponding URL trampoline, of **VDON Call** is publicly available under the meaningful name URL [caller.studio](https://caller.studio) (*caller of the studio*).